GNUqb114514/CraBar/README.md

 # CraBar
-A crabweight crab-scented bar based in smithay (WIP)
+A crabweight crab-scented bar based in smithay.

 ## This isn't
 - A drop-in replacement for lemonbar (but it will be);